AI Receptionist Call Recording Options

 HIPAA-compliant recording requires:

-Business Associate Agreement (BAA) - A signed contract between you and your AI provider
+- Business Associate Agreement (BAA) - A signed contract between you and your AI provider covering PHI handling

-Encrypted storage - Recordings must be encrypted at rest and in transit
+- Encrypted storage - Recordings encrypted at rest and in transit

-For healthcare practices, the AI Receptionist for Medical Practice guide covers additional compliance considerations.
+For healthcare practices, the AI receptionist for medical practice guide covers patient intake, insurance verification prompts, and the additional compliance considerations specific to medical front-desk calls.

 How Do I Access and Search Call Recordings?